 Discuss your Divorce concerns with one of our skilled attorneys

-M. Scott Gordon & Associates puts our experience and skills to work by promoting a strategy tailored to your case.
+Gordon & Perlut, LLC puts our experience and skills to work by promoting a strategy tailored to your case.
 We work tirelessly toward a favorable outcome that is in your family’s best interest.
-We have two convenient locations in Skokie, and Chicago but service all counties within the greater Chicagoland area.
+We have two convenient locations in Skokie and Chicago but service all counties within the greater Chicagoland area.

-We offer a No cost phone consultation to discuss your case, as well as convenient locations when we meet for review.
+We offer a no-cost phone consultation to discuss your case, as well as convenient locations when we meet for review.
 Speak with a compassionate Divorce and Family attorney today by phone at 847-329-0101 or use our quick contact form.
-Contact the Law Office of M. Scott Gordon & Associates today.
+Contact the Law Office of Gordon & Perlut, LLC today.